alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "El titular abre el link, conecta su propia wallet y firma para reclamar.
 El sistema valida que la dirección coincide con la del titular designado por el emisor y que el OTP del token es válido.
 Solo entonces entrega la credencial."

+**Narration**:
+> ‘The account holder opens the link, connects their own wallet and signs to claim the token.
+The system verifies that the address matches that of the account holder designated by the issuer and that the token’s OTP is valid.
+Only then is the credential issued.’
 ---

 ### ESCENA 14 — Descarga del VC (JSON y PDF)